© Crown copyright 2020

 All crew and passengers should be reminded of the need to report symptoms of COVID-19 as soon as possible with clear instructions on what they should do and the designated person that they must report to.

 Ships are required to notify the port of arrival of any illness on board by submitting a Maritime Declaration of Health (MDH).

-Marine settings can help reduce the spread of coronavirus (COVID-19) by reminding staff and passengers of the public health advice.
-Posters, leaflets and other materials are available.
+Marine settings can help reduce the spread of COVID-19 by reminding staff and passengers of the public health advice.

 Staff and visitors should be reminded to wash their hands more frequently than normal.

 Frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products.

 This guidance on safer workplaces covers port operations.

 - healthcare workers in close contact with a suspected case of COVID-19 should wear the correct PPE

 - staff should only go into the cabin if essential, and no-one should be allowed in the cabin unless wearing appropriate PPE consisting of a fluid-repellent surgical face-mask, gloves and a disposable apron.
 Meals should be left outside the door and normal housekeeping duties suspended